What were an Egyptian pharaoh's roles and responsibilities?

 The ancient Egyptians believed that the pharaoh was the ultimate authority and the embodiment of Ma’at, the balance and order of the universe.

-If the pharaoh failed in his roles and expectations, it was believed that this would upset the balance and harmony of the universe, leading to chaos and disaster.
+If the pharaoh failed in his roles and expectations, it was believed that this would upset the balance and harmony of the universe, which would lead to chaos and disaster.

 In extreme cases, it was believed that the pharaoh’s failure could lead to the end of the world itself.